Fairy Glen, Appley Bridge

-Nestled on the side of Parbold Hill above the rural village of Appley Bridge, Fairy Glen has a tranquil, secluded atmosphere.
+Nestled on the side of Parbold Hill above the rural village of Appley Bridge, Fairy Glen is a compact recreational facility for local residents to enjoy.

-The site follows Sprodley Brook which has, over time, cut down through the underlying sandstone to create the steep Fairy Glen valley with spectacular waterfalls and cliff faces.
-These features, interspersed within the ancient broadleaved woodland, make Fairy Glen one of the most picturesque woodlands in the borough.
+The site follows Sprodley Brook which has, over time, cut down through the underlying sandstone to create the Fairy Glen valley with small waterfalls and cliff faces.
+These features, interspersed within the ancient broadleaved woodland, define the sites character.

-Fairy Glen is a linear site but there are plenty of links to the wider countryside through the local public footpath system, with ample opportunities to find a circular route of a length to suit your needs.
+Fairy Glen is a small linear site but there are plenty of links to the wider countryside through the local public footpath system, with ample opportunities to find a circular route of any length to suit your needs.

 The sites excellent biodiversity is under threat by invasive species such as Himalayan Balsam, Japanese Knotweed and Giant Hogweed.
 The Ranger Service works hard to control the spread of these species but we rely heavily on the input of volunteers to lend a helping hand.
 For more details about volunteering please contact the rangers.